JustRayCB/ULBTemplate/ulb/template.typ

           // Detect if it's named

           if fig.has("label") and fig.label == <meta:Named> {
-            let previousNamed = query(selector(<meta:NamedTitle>).after(ele.location()), ele.location())
+            // FIX: This is not working even if there is a title let previousNamed = query(selector(<meta:NamedTitle>).after(ele.location()), ele.location())
             let title = previousNamed.first()
             let ref = link(ele.location())[#show text: strong; #title (#fig.supplement#secNumber#figNumber)]